Simple Buckwheat Blueberry Muffins

 Instructions

-- Preheat the oven to 375 degrees.
-Line the muffin pan.
+- Preheat the oven to 375 degrees F. Line the muffin pan.

 - In a large bowl, combine the dry ingredients: the flours, sugar, salt, baking powder and baking soda.